kittenlogic/unsupervised-pleasures/_pages/love.md

       <h2 class="mt-1 text-center gay">Who benefits?</h2>

       <p class="mb-1 text-justify">We want to develop a model that can serve anyone with a desire to work with "small data" and their own cultural archives.
-We also want to develop a respectful process for doing this work that can be replicated or adapted to meet the needs of different communities.</p>
+We also want to develop a respectful process for doing this work that can be replicated or adapted to meet the needs of different communities. <a href="/about">Learn more.</a></p>

       <h2 class="mt-1 text-center gay">How do we create a respectful Love Corpora?</h2>